Skip to main content

 Technical Analysis

-CVE-2026-5144 is a privilege escalation vulnerability in the BuddyPress Groupblog WordPress plugin (up to version 1.9.3).
-The vulnerability arises because the group blog settings handler accepts user-supplied parameters ('groupblog-blogid', 'default-member', 'groupblog-silent-add') without proper authorization validation.
-This allows any group admin, including Subscribers who create groups, to link their group to any blog on a Multisite network, including the main site (blog ID 1).
-The 'default-member' parameter can be set to any WordPress role, including Administrator, without whitelist validation.
-When combined with 'groupblog-silent-add', users joining the attacker's group are automatically added to the targeted blog with the injected role.
-This results in an authenticated attacker escalating privileges to Administrator on the main site, violating proper privilege management controls.
+CVE-2026-5144 is a privilege escalation vulnerability in the BuddyPress Groupblog WordPress plugin affecting all versions up to 1.9.3.
+The vulnerability arises because the group blog settings handler accepts user-supplied parameters ('groupblog-blogid', 'default-member', and 'groupblog-silent-add') without proper authorization validation.
+This allows any group admin, including Subscribers who create groups, to link their group to any blog in a WordPress Multisite network, including the main site (blog ID 1).
+The 'default-member' parameter can be set to any WordPress role, including 'administrator', without whitelist validation.
+Combined with 'groupblog-silent-add', this results in automatic addition of users joining the attacker's group to the targeted blog with elevated privileges.
+Consequently, an authenticated user can escalate privileges to Administrator on the main site.

 Potential Impact

-An authenticated attacker with Subscriber-level access or above can escalate privileges to Administrator on the main site of a WordPress Multisite network using the vulnerable BuddyPress Groupblog plugin.
-This compromises confidentiality, integrity, and availability of the affected site, allowing full administrative control.
-The vulnerability affects all versions up to and including 1.9.3.
-There are no known exploits in the wild at this time.
+An authenticated user with Subscriber-level access or higher can escalate privileges to Administrator on the main site of a WordPress Multisite network by exploiting this vulnerability.
+This compromises the confidentiality, integrity, and availability of the affected WordPress installation, allowing full control over the main site and potentially all sites within the network.

 Mitigation Recommendations